 Shasta knows that each primary industry job created brings new capital into our region’s economy and has a secondary employment multiplier effect.
 Our local governments have established these business expansion and relocation incentives to make it easier and more attractive to establish your company here.

 In the City of Redding a job credit of $1,500- $5,000 per employee is available to companies creating 10 or more full-time jobs at or above the area’s median hourly wage.
 These credits can be used to offset development fees, up to $1 million per development.
 In the City of Anderson the credit is $500 per job up to $500,000 per development.
 In the City of Shasta Lake the credit is $500 per job up to $100,000 per development.

-This fee waiver is available to companies within the Cities of Redding and Shasta Lake that create 10 or more jobs at or above the area’s average wage.
+This fee waiver is available to companies within the Cities of Redding, Anderson and Shasta Lake linked to job creation.

 The Redding Electric Utility (REU) offers electric rate discounts for industrial users.
 These reductions are in addition to the already low rates that typically run 30% lower than the State average.
 These discounted rates are based on kWh usage and demand and are determined on a customized basis

 New manufacturing facilities with a billing demand of 1 megawatt or more that locate within the City of Shasta Lake receive a discounted Economic Development [ED] Rate.
 In addition, all businesses located within the City’s Industrial Park are eligible for this Economic Development Rate, regardless of demand.
 This rate is in effect for 36 months and is not subject to change during that period.